radareorg/radare2/CONTRIBUTING.md

 configuration unless your git settings are lost, e.g. if you delete the repository folder and then clone it again.

-You can add `radareorg` as a separate remote from `origin` (assuming you cloned from your fork) using HTTPS or SSH.
-The following examples use this convention for brevity.
-You can also name this remote `upstream` or similar.
+If you cloned from your fork, you can add a new remote for upstream.
+The commands here will assume that `origin` is your fork and `radareorg` is upstream, but you can name them as you choose.

 ```sh
 # Use SSH